dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 ### Learning 📚
 For my learning goals, I wanted to create 2 YouTube videos, analyze my own genome, and learn to draw.

-I did not create any youtube videos this year.
+I did not create any YouTube videos this year.
 I wanted to create 2 videos around genomics.
 I figure the best way to prove my mastery of a certain topic is to try teaching it.
-I think this still may be worth pursing next year, but there are also many people doing a great job of this on Youtube already.
+I think this still may be worth pursing next year, but there are also many people doing a great job of this on YouTube already.
 I was particularly impressed by https://www.youtube.com/@OMGenomics

-As for analyzing my own genome, I can happily say I did this, looking for my own Type 1 Diabetes variants with my own VCF File in hand.
-It was so cool, and I wrote about it here: https://dddiaz.com/post/my-t1d-variants/
+As for analyzing my own genome, I can happily say I did this.
+I was able to inspect my own genome and look for Type 1 Diabetes specific variants, you can check out the post I did about it here: https://dddiaz.com/post/my-t1d-variants/

+Next year I would love to expand on this more by looking for more type 1 variants.

 I also took an intro to drawing class this past year as part of UCSD Extension.
 I was surprised by how many times I felt super incapable of the assignment, then came out the other side with something that I wasn't completely embarrassed by.